wallarm/product-documentation/docs/4.6/fast/en/poc/examples/bamboo-cimode.md

 1. If the test application is not running, then add the command to run the application.
 2. Add the command running the FAST Docker container in the `CI_MODE=testing` mode with other required [variables](../ci-mode-testing.md#environment-variables-in-testing-mode) __after__ the command running the application.

-    > #### Info:: Using the recorded set of baseline requests
-    >
-    > If the set of baseline requests was recorded in another pipeline, specify the record ID in the [TEST_RECORD_ID](../ci-mode-testing.md#environment-variables-in-testing-mode) variable.
+    !!! info "Using the recorded set of baseline requests" If the set of baseline requests was recorded in another pipeline, specify the record ID in the [TEST_RECORD_ID](../ci-mode-testing.md#environment-variables-in-testing-mode) variable.
 Otherwise, the last recorded set will be used.

     Example of the command: